Fort Wayne Children's Zoo Home

 Scientific name: Equus asinus domestic

-Number of offspring: 1 foal
+Number of offspring: 1 foal at a time

 About

 Donkeys love to eat grass, shrubs, and other short plants.
-They can eat up to 6,000 pounds (2,722 kilograms) of food every year!
+They can eat up to 6,000 pounds of food every year!
 Donkeys don’t use their teeth to uproot plants; instead, they grip the the plant between their lips, pull it into their mouths, then use their teeth to chew.

 Conservation